 A restriction highlighted by the Banstead Conservators is the funding available to carry out management on the site.
 Income is received through the Higher Level Stewardship scheme for Park Downs, Banstead Heath and Banstead Downs.
 In addition some funding is provided by Reigate and Banstead Borough Council to manage all four sites.
 This allows the Banstead Conservators to employ just two full time staff and two part time staff to manage over 500ha of land over the four sites; Banstead Downs, Banstead Heath, Burgh Heath and Park Downs.
-The limited funding means that management tasks need to be prioritised and it may not be possible to carry out all recommendations.
+The limited funding means that management tasks need to be prioritised and it may not be possible to carry out all recommendations within the timescales provided in this report.